 Practically speaking, monitoring of potential Jihadi activity online may prove, given the above findings, to be a useful tool for combating ISIS’ expansion to the region.

-The social media is filled with Malaysian and Indonesian account, pages and groups offering their support to ISIS and the cause of global Jihad.
+The dark web is filled with Malaysian and Indonesian account, pages and groups offering their support to ISIS and the cause of global Jihad.
 In addition, Islamic webpages and blogs, mainly Indonesian, often share content written by ISIS militants and supporters.

 Islam al Busyro, for example, is an Indonesian forum, functioning much like other prominent global Jihad forums.
 In the forum’s various sections, one could find propaganda distributed by ISIS and its affiliated organizations in the region, tutorials, and discussions of Islamic nature.
 The forum itself has been shut down recently, though it still operates an increasingly growing Twitter account.